- Area Wide Management

 Keyword/Phrase list of research interests

-- Fruit fly
+- Fruit fly behavior and ecology

 - Insect-plant interactions